Ladder paradox: Shutting the ladder in the garage

 In a more complicated version of the paradox, we can physically trap the ladder once it is fully inside the garage.
 This could be done, for instance, by not opening the exit door again after we close it.
 In the frame of the garage, we assume the exit door is immovable, and so when the ladder hits it, we say that it instantaneously stops.
 By this time, the entrance door has also closed, and so the ladder is stuck inside the garage.
 As its relative velocity is now zero, it is not length contracted, and is now longer than the garage; it will have to bend, snap, or explode.

 Again, the puzzle comes from considering the situation from the frame of the ladder.
 In the above analysis, in its own frame, the ladder was always longer than the garage.
 So how did we ever close the doors and trap it inside?

 It is worth noting here a general feature of relativity: we have deduced, by considering the frame of the garage, that we do indeed trap the ladder inside the garage.
-This must therefore be true in any frame - it cannot be the case that the ladder snaps in one frame but not in another.
+This must therefore be true in any frame – it cannot be the case that the ladder snaps in one frame but not in another.
 From the ladder's frame, then, we know that there must be some explanation for how the ladder came to be trapped; we must simply find the explanation.

 The explanation is that, although all parts of the ladder simultaneously decelerate to zero in the garage's frame, because simultaneity is relative, the corresponding decelerations in the frame of the ladder are not simultaneous.
 Instead, each part of the ladder decelerates sequentially, from front to back, until finally the back of the ladder decelerates, by which time it is already within the garage.

 As length contraction and time dilation are both controlled by the Lorentz transformations, the ladder paradox can be seen as a physical correlate of the twin paradox, in which instance one of a set of twins leaves earth, travels at speed for a period, and returns to earth a bit younger than the earthbound twin.
-As in the case of the ladder trapped inside the barn, if neither frame of reference is privileged — each is moving only relative to the other — how can it be that it's the traveling twin and not the stationary one who is younger (just as it's the ladder rather than the barn which is shorter)?
-In both instances it is the acceleration-deceleration that differentiates the phenomena: it's the twin, not the earth (or the ladder, not the barn) that undergoes the force of deceleration in returning to the temporal (or physical, in the case of the ladder-barn) inertial frame.
+As in the case of the ladder trapped inside the barn, if neither frame of reference is privileged – each is moving only relative to the other – how can it be that it's the traveling twin and not the stationary one who is younger (just as it is the ladder rather than the barn which is shorter)?
+In both instances it is the acceleration-deceleration that differentiates the phenomena: it is the twin, not the earth (or the ladder, not the barn) that undergoes the force of deceleration in returning to the temporal (or physical, in the case of the ladder-barn) inertial frame.